 Bath water temperatures of 102 degrees F. and above are dangerous to elderly, especially those who have heart and cardiovascular problems.

 Hot water can cause excessive flow of blood to the skin, and this can cause cardiovascular strain.
 The heart may work too hard, which is dangerous for seniors who may have heart conditions.
 Burns can also occur in hot bath and showers.
 Hot water of 120 degrees Fahrenheit (50 degrees Celsius) is far too hot for safe bathing.
 Water can cause serious burns on the skin in very little time.
 Seniors who cannot move quickly enough to shut off the faucet risk burns that can lead to serious infections.

-- Caregivers should adjust the hot water tank to ensure that bath water will not be too hot.
-Buy and use a bath thermometer to check the water temperature in the bath or shower, so there is no guessing about safety.
+- Caregivers should adjust the hot water tank to ensure that bath water will never be too hot.
+Buy and use a bath thermometer to check the water temperature in the bath or shower, so there is no guessing.

-- Always heat the bathroom to a temperature that is comfortable for the senior and for the caregiver.
+- Always heat the bathroom to a temperature that is comfortable for the senior bathing.

 - Test the bath water before letting the patient enter the tub or shower.
 Let the senior test it with a finger or toe to see if it is comfortable for them.
 Even if the person can bathe herself, the caregiver should stay alert and watch and listen, so she can respond immediately to a problem when the patient is bathing independently.

 - If the person is dependent on you for bathing, take time to prepare the room’s temperature, and the water’s temperature.
 Making the bath temperature and the room temperature similar means the body will not have to adjust and strain.

 - Set up the bath seat, the transfer board, and chair or wheelchair for transferring the patient into the tub or shower safely.

 - Be especially careful when assisting the patient to enter the tub or shower, so that you don’t slip and hurt yourself.
 Don’t force or hurry the patient.